It’s Time To Think About Leadership Differently

 An organization must transform from the inside out to leverage new technology and the data it provides.

-• Challenge: A commercial real estate firm had to rethink the way they build relationships when their customers’ buying decisions became more data-driven and less relationship based.
-As the competition increased the amount of information they could provide customers, the deep, long-term relationships that their seasoned sales reps had built took a back seat to the market data that their customers now demanded.
-The Sales team struggled with how to adapt to the new needs of their customers after decades of building ‘deep relationships’ … the traditional approach was no longer relevant.
+• Challenge: A commercial real estate firm had to rethink building relationships when customers’ buying decisions became more data-driven and less relationship based.
+As the competition increased the amount of information they provided customers, the deep, long-term relationships that their sales reps had took a back seat to the market data their customers demanded.
+The Sales team struggled to adapt to the needs of their customers after decades of building ‘deep relationships’ … the traditional approach was no longer relevant.

-• Impact: Imagine the kinds of trade-offs required by the salesperson whose history is no longer as effective as analyzing data or using technology.
-This changes in the ideal candidate HR must now recruit into the sale department.
-Imagine the shifts in incentives, organization structure, and training that will also be required, and the de-motivation of people who have been valued for something that may no longer be relevant.
+• Impact: Imagine the trade-offs required by the salesperson whose history is no longer as effective as analyzing data or using technology.
+This changes in the ideal candidate HR must now recruit.
+Imagine the shifts in incentives, organization structure, and training that will also be required, and the de-motivation of people who were valued for something that may no longer be relevant.

 MARKET DISRUPTION:

-A team must figure out how to deal with a market disruptor.
+A team must deal with a market disruptor.

 • Challenge: Imagine the leadership team of a small retail store needing to find new revenue streams as Amazon enters their market, or a large multinational bank having to compete with new, more nimble, accessible and lower cost payment options like Square or PayPal.